 The problem with amalgam is that it is about 50 percent mercury by weight.
 Even those with limited chemistry knowledge generally know one thing about mercury: It’s bad for the environment.

-Once mercury enters the water stream, microorganisms convert it into methyl mercury – a highly toxic compound that then accumulates in fish, shellfish and any animals that eat them.
+Once mercury enters the water stream, microorganisms convert it into methyl mercury.
+This is a highly toxic compound that then accumulates in fish, shellfish and any animals that eat them.
 This exposure rises straight to the top of the food chain, leading to methyl mercury exposure in humans.

-EPA studies showed that, unless there was a large industrial source in a community, dental offices using silver amalgam were the single largest source of mercury discharged to Publicly Owned Treatment Works (POTW), accounting for nearly half of the mercury it received.
+EPA studies showed that, unless there was a large industrial source in a community, dental offices using silver amalgam were the single largest source of mercury discharged to Publicly Owned Treatment Works (POTW).
+Nearly half of the mercury it received!

-It will likely not be as much of a problem in the future as dentists are switching from using amalgam fillings to safer alternatives, such as resin composites.
+This will likely not be as much of a problem in the future.
+That is because dentists are switching from using amalgam fillings to safer alternatives, such as resin composites.
 But, since so many existing fillings may contain mercury, it could take a generation for amalgam fillings to fully disappear as a mercury source at dental clinics.

-Even if your local municipality does not currently have amalgam regulations, it’s possible that the Environmental Protection Agency will mandate all dentists to have special mercury collection devices in the next few years.
+Even if your local municipality does not currently have amalgam regulations, this will change.
+The Environmental Protection Agency is mandating all dentists to have special mercury collection devices in the next few years.

 Disposing Your Amalgam Compliantly and Inexpensively

 Many environmentally friendly dentists now have a chair-side vacuum line that collects large chunks of the alloy drilled out of teeth.
-The installation of filters or gravity separators remove 95% or more of the remaining amalgam in the sludge of water, saliva and other fluids suctioned out of a mouth.
-This material is collected in a special trap or canister.
+The installation of filters or gravity separators remove 95% or more of the remaining amalgam in the sludge of water, saliva and other fluids.
+This material is suctioned into a special trap or canister.

-At MERI, we pick up amalgam from chair-side traps and mercury capsules, at the same time we pick up other hazardous waste from dental offices.
-Besides amalgam, MERI also collects hazardous materials like lead aprons, fixer, developer and pharmaceuticals such as Lidocaine.
+At MERI, we pick up amalgam from chair-side traps and mercury capsules.
+We do this at the same time we pick up other hazardous waste from dental offices.
+Besides amalgam, MERI also collects hazardous materials.
+This includes things like lead aprons, fixer, developer and pharmaceuticals such as Lidocaine.

-Because MERI picks up hazardous materials at the time we are picking up sharps and other biohazard materials, there is no additional stop fee.
+Because MERI picks up hazardous materials at the time, it means no extra stop fee.

-Just give us a call ahead of time to make sure that the proper hazardous paperwork is prepared ahead of time before arriving to collect your amalgam or other hazardous materials.
+Just give us a call ahead of time to make sure that the proper hazardous paperwork is prepared ahead of time before we arrive to your facility.